-NCHRC’S COMMUNITY BASED OVERDOSE PREVENTION PROJECT
+NCHRC’S COMMUNITY-BASED OVERDOSE PREVENTION PROJECT

 While NCHRC would like to distribute free overdose rescue kits to everyone, the realities of a limited budget require our agency to prioritize people with a high risk for overdose.
-Free overdose rescue kits are only available to the following groups of people; active IV drug users, people on medication-assisted treatment, people who are formerly incarcerated with a history of opiate use, people engaged in sex work or people who identify as transgender.
+Free overdose rescue kits are only available to the following groups of people; active IV drug users, people on medication-assisted treatment, people who are formerly incarcerated with a history of opiate use, people engaged in sex work, or people who identify as transgender.

 The “911 Good Samaritan/Access to Naloxone” bill allows for a standing order distribution, meaning that medical practitioners can dispense naloxone without the provider present.
 Also known as SB20, the 2013 law lifts the fear of calling for medical assistance in the event of a drug overdose.
-Under SB20, witnesses and victims of an overdose have limited criminal immunity from prosecution for small amounts of most drugs and paraphernalia that may be found as a result of calling for help.
+Under SB20, witnesses and victims of an overdose have limited criminal immunity from prosecution for small amounts of some drugs and some paraphernalia that may be found as a result of calling for help.
 The immunity also applies to underage drinkers who seek help for alcohol poisoning, but the caller must give their real name and stay with the victim.

 As of August 1, 2015, a person who seeks medical assistance for someone experiencing a drug overdose cannot be considered in violation of a condition of parole, probation, or post-release, even if that person was arrested.
 The victim is also protected.
-Also, the caller must provide his/her name to 911 or law enforcement to qualify for the immunity.
+Also, the caller must provide his/her name to 911 or law enforcement to qualify for immunity.